 A week in the life of a Eurail traveler

 American travelers Bethany Salvon (37) and Randy Kalp (34) set out on a seven day rail trip in autumn with the Eurail pass.
-Here’s a photo diary they created of their Europe experience:
+Here’s a photo diary they created of their life as a Eurail traveler:

 The best way to explore Europe is by train.
 Not only is it incredibly relaxing, but the views and discoveries that can be made along the way are second to none.
 Add a Eurail Global Pass or Select Pass into the mix and you have the freedom to explore Europe on your terms with the only limits being your imagination and the train schedule of course.
 As a Eurail traveler, the journey truly becomes a destination within itself.